hb-gatsby/gatsby-starter-lumen/content/posts/2020-04-29-nuxtjs-through-ipfs-on-fleek.md

 ![](images/nuxtjs/deploy.png)

-While your app deploys, you can watch the deployment using the `Fleek Deploy Log`, it should take less than a minute to complete deploymet
+While your app deploys, you can watch the deployment using the `Fleek Deploy Log`, it should take less than a minute to complete deployment

 ![](images/nuxtjs/log.png)